xarg/fnd/README.rst

 ======
 .. image:: https://secure.travis-ci.org/humanfromearth/fnd.png?branch=master

+.. note: This was just an experiment.
+It's much slower than the unix find command.

 A golang implementation of the popular find unix utility.

 The main reason I coded this is because I find myself writing this a lot::